Lelo Mbele: Club career

 In 2008, he joined Tunisian side Espérance.

-In January 2009, Mbele signed with Sudanese club Al-Hilal for $1 million deal for a 3-year contract.
-The player's agent cited the financial strength and success of the Al-Hilal to be the favoring deciding factors that made Mbele choose the Sudanese giant.
+In January 2009, Mbele signed with Sudanese club Al-Hilal for $1 million deal on a three-year contract.
+The player's agent cited the financial strength and success of the Al-Hilal to be the favoring deciding factors that made Mbele choose the Sudanese club.
 He did not have a good season with Al Hilal so Al Nasr of Libya choose to buy him.

 On 12 July 2011, Mbele signed with Kuwaiti club Al Naser.

-And on 28 July 2011, Al Naser terminated their contract with Mbele after he ruptured a muscle.
+On 28 July 2011, Al Naser terminated their contract with Mbele after he ruptured a muscle.

 After being a free agent for four months, he eventually joined the Malaysian club, Selangor FA in a two-year contract alongside Lebanese international, Ramez Dayoub.
 However, due to his injury, Lelo did not manage to play for any games with Selangor and later was released by the Football Association of Selangor.

 On 13 August 2012, Mbele signed for Algerian club MC Alger for a two-year contract.

 Bahrain became his fifteenth footballing country when he joined Al-Ahli Club.

 In 2017, Mbele moved to India after signing with newly formed I-League club Gokulam Kerala.

 International career

-Mbele was a member of the Congolese 2006 African Nations Cup team, who progressed to the quarter finals, where they were eliminated by Egypt, who won the tournament.
+Mbele was a member of the DR Congo national team at the 2006 African Nations Cup, which progressed to the quarter-finals, where it were eliminated by Egypt, which won the tournament.